jbond8/R-RStudio-CDS101/README.md

 iii.
 Once you have installed the packages, click on the packages tab on the bottom right pane to see that packages are there.

-      Note: If you do not find a package listed.
-Refer to the Troubleshooting section.

 ### Step 6: Setting up Git

 **ADAPTED FROM:** *Introduction to Computational and Data Sciences* by James K. Glasbrenner, Ajay Kulkarni, and Dominic White